 The taxation of IEOs in Germany is no different from that of ICOs.
 However, there are some additional considerations.

 While with the ICO the questions mainly revolve around the legal and in particular trade and turnover tax legal classification of the token, further questions have to be clarified with the IEO and IDO:

 - How should the listing fee be treated for tax purposes?

 - How are repurchases of one's own coins treated in accounting and balance sheets?

 - Is it possible to deviate from the official stock market value in the balance sheet if demand for the coins has so far been very low and if the company itself were to exploit the coins, this would lead to an immediate collapse in the stock market value?

-Our team is at your disposal during the planning phase as well as during the ongoing accounting and balancing process.
+Our IEO lawyers are at your disposal during the planning phase as well as during the ongoing accounting and balancing process.

 Our experts are available for all legal questions concerning all